shivanisarthi/cli/docs/reference/commandline/build.md

 ### Tarball contexts

-If you pass an URL to a remote tarball, the URL itself is sent to the daemon:
+If you pass a URL to a remote tarball, the URL itself is sent to the daemon:

 ```bash
 $ docker build http://server/context.tar.gz